 Depending on the case and work stream, this might mean conducting research interviews, building an operational model in excel, data collection and analysis, building powerpoint slides on key insights.
 Once given an assignment, analysts and associates are expected to work independently with minimal oversight to get the job done.

 Below Genelle Kahan, a former Bain & Co.
 Associate Consultant who climbed the ranks to Manager (Bain's title for Principals), shares her insights on the day in the life of a Bain Associate Consultant.

 |Title||Tenure (yrs)||Compensation ($)||Responsibilities|

 |Consultant||1 - 3||$150K - $200K||

 |Project Leader||1 - 3||$200K - $300K||

 |Principal / Manager||2 - 3||$250K - $350K||

 There are slight differences between the companies.
 For example, salaries for a freshly minted MBA might be slightly different from McKinsey to Bain to BCG to Deloitte.
-While the ranges are tightly clustered, historically BCG has paid around $10K per year more than counterparts like Bain and McKinsey.
+While the ranges are tightly clustered, historically BCG has paid around $10K per year more than peer firms such as Bain and McKinsey.

 Variation in the type of performance and signing bonuses will also drive differences, particularly in the entry points.
 In addition, some firms, like Deloitte, have started offering to pay the 2nd year of graduate tuition for candidates that successfully intern with them and receive a full time offer.
 For the firm, this makes strategic sense, especially since it prevents high quality candidates from using an internship at one firm to land a role at a similar firm (eg intern at Deloitte and then interview with McKinsey for a full time role).